cppitems/cppitems/items/008/item.md

 ## Destruction
 > Describe the effect of a destructor.
+> - allows to implement custom actions required to "properly" tear-down an object; e.g., releasing allocated resources

 The destruction mechanism for a user-defined type is triggered at the end of the lifetime of an object.

 > Example for when the lifetime of an object ends?
+> - local variable goes out of scope, e.g., a function body ends
+> - execution reaches the end of program: static variables reach end of lifetime
+> - a class object is deconstructed: lifetime of non-static members ends

 If no user-declared destructor is present, an implicitly declared constructor (with an empty body) is available.
 For `Widget` it looks like this:
 ```pmans